feifeiji89/attribution-reporting-api/AGGREGATE.md

 The first aggregatable bucket from the trigger that matches the source filters will be selected.
-If there is no bucket specified or no matching filters, the `L1` contribution budget and [Aggregate Debug Reporting](aggregate_debug_reporting.md#contribution-bounding-and-budgeting) privacy budget will still be applied.
+If there is no bucket specified or no matching filters, the `L1` contribution budget will still be applied.

 When generating a pending aggregate report, in addition to performing the current `L1` budget limit check, the required contributions for the report will be checked against the available budget in the selected bucket, if applicable.
-If the budget is insufficient, a debug report will be created, indicating that the report was dropped due to the budget shortfall in the selected bucket.
+If the budget is insufficient, the aggregate report will be dropped.

 ## Data processing through a Secure Aggregation Service